 Moroccan Beghrir Pancakes

-If you love crumpets then these gorgeous little Moroccan Beghrir might just tickle your tastebuds with their soft spongy texture and honeycomb appearance.
+If you love crumpets for breakfast then these gorgeous little Moroccan Beghrir might just tickle your tastebuds with their soft spongy texture and honeycomb appearance.
 More importantly, beghrir are much easier to make than crumpets.
 It's simply a matter of blending a batter together and then frying little pikelet sized rounds.
 And nothing beats the honey butter syrup lavishly poured over the top, the holes soaking up the goodness.
 Eat these with your hands in bed (although you may need to watch out for sticky sheets!).

 Beghrir or Baghrir are often eaten for breakfast but also as an afternoon snack as well as for Iftar (fast breaking during Ramadan).
 Traditionally they were time consuming to make but this recipe given to me by the lovely Eva from Kitcheninspirations makes fast and easy work of these moreish little pancakes.
 She was kind enough to give me the recipe when I saw them on a facebook post.
 And did I mention honey and butter syrup?
 And if you don't use the honey butter syrup (you can serve them with maple syrup) and fry these with a dab of coconut oil then they are completely vegan too.